LivePersonInc/developer-center/pages/documents/data/messaging-consumer-history/overview.md

 	* msgHist

-2. This API is aimed to be used with JWT authentication.
-The JWT should be passed in the authorization header of the request.
+2. This API requires authorization using JWT bearer token passed in the authorization header of the request.

 3. [Here are the API terms of use](https://www.liveperson.com/policies/apitou){:target="_blank"}.